 The Indian community, unceremoniously booted out by Amin, has returned and is investing in a big way.
 Oil has even been discovered in the Lake Albert basin, lots of it, and will transform Ugandan society in the years to come.
 One can only hope for the better.

-It is quite a long drive to the National Park of the Bwindi Impenetrable Forest, a good 12 hours drive over pretty rough roads.
-We broke up the trip by staying overnight at Mihingo Lodge in Lake Mburo NP, a very relaxing détente.
-But the real purpose of the trip was gorillas and we were on the road soon enough again.
+It is quite a long drive to the National Park of the Bwindi Impenetrable Forest; a good 12 hours drive over pretty rough roads.
+We broke up the trip by staying overnight at Mihingo Lodge in Lake Mburo National Park, a very relaxing détente.
+But the real purpose of the trip was gorillas, and we were on the road soon enough again.

-Fast forward somewhat, and three days later after a 2-hour flight from Simliki Lodge at the bottom of Lake Albert and flying over the Murchison Falls we arrived at the top northeast corner of Uganda, in the remote Kidepo Valley NP and home of Apoka Safari lodge.
+Fast forward somewhat, and three days later, after a 2-hour flight from Simliki Lodge at the bottom of Lake Albert and flying over the Murchison Falls, we arrived at the top northeast corner of Uganda, in the remote Kidepo Valley National Park and home of Apoka Safari lodge.
 The open space and Savannah were a direct contrast to the forest of Bwindi.
 The lodge itself was relaxed east African bush style with the viewing deck and probably the best bush swimming pool I have ever been to (hewed out of the rock) overlooking several watering holes.

-All good things end but generally speaking, Apoka is an excellent safari lodge and if you are looking for exclusivity, remoteness, an abundance of game and general relaxation, you could not ask for more.
+All good things end, but generally speaking, Apoka is an excellent safari lodge.
+If you are looking for exclusivity, remoteness, an abundance of game and general relaxation, you could not ask for more.

 I have now been back in Cape Town two weeks, yet Uganda remains firmly implanted in my mind.
 There is something about it: its history perhaps or its visual beauty and lushness which draws me.
 I will be back.